 Participants, their teachers, coaches, directors or leaders, and those serving as chaperones or supervisors may be transported by Board-owned vehicles.
 Spectators, rooters, parents and others not associated with the activity shall not be transported by Board-owned vehicles.
 For the transportation of secondary students outside the school district, buses will maintain a maximum of two-thirds (2/3) capacity.

+Medication

+Administration of medication to students during field trips shall comply with applicable law, regulation and medication administration training developed by the Kentucky Department of Education.

+When students will be travelling outside the state, the Superintendent’s designee shall do the following:

+Determine applicable legal requirements concerning delegation of student medication responsibilities in states through which students will be travelling; and

+Assign staff to accompany students on the field trip to address student medication needs.

 Parents' Approval

 Parents are to be informed of the nature of the trip, the approximate departure and return times, means of transportation, and any other relevant information.
 Parents must give written approval for students to participate in school-sponsored trips.